Fusion5678/SecurityPayments/SECURITY.md

 # Payments Project – Security Report

-> **Note:** This report describes the security measures currently implemented.
-It is not a final draft.

 This report provides an overview of the security architecture and protections implemented across the Payments API (backend) and the Payments Frontend.
 The goal is to demonstrate how the system defends against common web application threats such as SQL injection, XSS, CSRF, and unauthorized access.